SkeldJS/Hindenburg/pages/Plugins/advanced/custom-protocol-messages.md

 If you have a mod, it might be of interest to create custom protocol messages to communicate additional information between your client and the server.

-> See {@page Receiving Protocol Messages} for information on actaully receiving your messages from the client.
+> See {@page ./receiving-protocol-messages.md} for information on actaully receiving your messages from the client.
 This page is just to declare them.

 ## Message Types
 As per how the Among Us protocol is structured, messages can be declared on certain levels and as children of certain parent messages.
 For example, messages that are identified by the first byte are called _option_ packets, although you most likely won't be using these as they're part of [Hazel](https://github.com/willardf/Hazel-Networking) itself.